-In the course of our lessons we have covered five Russian grammatical cases: Nominative, Genitive, Dative, Accusative, and Isntrumental.
-There is only one left – the Prepositional, and today we start learning exactly that.
+In the course of our lessons we have covered five Russian grammatical cases: Nominative, Genitive, Dative, Accusative, and Instrumental.
+There is only one case left – the Prepositional, and today we start learning exactly that.

 If you were following our lessons, you shoud be able to use both Russian ordinal and cardinal numerals.
 You will need that knowledge for today’s lesson where we learn how to form fractions (дро́би) in Russian.